AviVahl/promise-assist/README.md

 Creates a deferred Promise, where `resolve`/`reject` are exposed to the place that holds the promise.

-Generally bad practice, but there are use-cases where one mixes callback-based API with Promise API and this is helpful.
+Generally a bad practice, but there are use-cases, such as mixing callback-based and Promise-based APIs, where this is helpful.
 ```ts
 import { deferred } from 'promise-assist'